kpcyrd/sniffglue/README.md

 - [X] dhcp
 - [ ] 802.11

+## Security

+sniffglue uses seccomp to restrict the syscalls that can be used after the process started.
+This is done in two stages, first at the very beginning (directly after env\_logger initialized) and once after the sniffer has been setup, but before packets are read from the network.

 ## Fuzzing

 sniffglue supports cargo-fuzz.
 To start fuzzing, make sure [cargo-fuzz] is installed and run